Graduate Studies in History

 Enhancement grants are readily available to the most qualified applicants.
 Most of our graduate students have teaching assistantships with moderate

 work loads.
 Fellowships are available to exceptionally qualified applicants and finishing doctoral students.

 Travel grants for research and conference papers are available on a limited basis.
 Several of our graduate students

 have won competitive grants for research from the Willson Center for the Humanities and Arts.

-The department’s Gregory Graduate Studies Enhancement Fund also supports MA and PhD students in
+The department’s Graduate Student Travel and Research Grants also supports MA and PhD students in

 their conference and research travel.

 in the Department, and the Southern Historical Association maintains